-- 1. Ensure the integrity and quality of the Corporation's financial statements and the adequacy of the disclosure made. - 2.
+- Ensure the integrity and quality of the Corporation's financial statements and the adequacy of the disclosure made. - 2.
 Review and approve the annual and interim financial statements and management's discussion and analysis.
 Review the press release relating thereto. - 3.
-With regard to the clawback policy, approve any restatement of the financial statements deemed necessary by the Audit Committee and, if appropriate, require repayment of any bonus or incentive compensation received by an executive officer. - 4.
+With regard to the clawback policy, approve any restatement of the financial statements deemed necessary by the Audit and Risk Management Committee and, if appropriate, require repayment of any bonus or incentive compensation received by an executive officer to whom this policy applies. - 4.
 Approve operating and capital expenditures budgets, the issuance of securities and, subject to authority limit policies, all transactions outside the ordinary course of business, including proposed amalgamations, acquisitions or other material transactions such as investments or divestitures. - 5.
 Determine dividend policies and declare dividends when deemed appropriate. - 6.
-Ensure that appropriate systems are in place to identify business risks and opportunities and oversee the implementation of an appropriate process to evaluate those risks and to manage the principal risks generally relating to the Corporation. - 7.
-Monitor the quality and integrity of the Corporation's accounting and financial reporting systems, disclosure controls and internal procedures for information validation. - 8.
-Monitor the Corporation's compliance with legal and regulatory requirements applicable to its operations. - 9.
-Review when needed and upon recommendation of the Audit Committee, the Corporation's Disclosure Policy, monitor the Corporation's dealings with analysts, investors and the public and ensure that measures are in place in order to facilitate shareholder feedback. - 10.
+Ensure that the Audit and Risk Management Committee regularly reviews and monitors that the appropriate systems are in place to identify business risks and opportunities and oversee the implementation of an appropriate process to evaluate those risks and to manage the principal risks generally relating to the Corporation. - 7.
+Ensure that the Audit and Risk Management Committee regularly reviews and monitors the quality and integrity of the Corporation's accounting and financial reporting systems, disclosure controls and internal procedures for information validation.

+- 8. Monitor the Corporation's compliance with legal and regulatory requirements applicable to its operations. - 9.
+Review when needed and upon recommendation of the Audit and Risk Management Committee, the Corporation's Disclosure Policy, monitor the Corporation's dealings with analysts, investors and the public and ensure that measures are in place in order to facilitate shareholder feedback. - 10.
 Recommend to the shareholders the appointment of the external auditor. - 11.
 Approve the audit fees of the external auditor.